VasekStolba/Erebus-Archive-System/Legislation/"Code of Ethics" (L-001).md

 Effecitve From: 5th January, 2022

 Amendments, from latest to oldest;

+Amendment 1: Added article 4 to section 8 defining the Office of Ethical Behaviors.
+Proposed by the Chairman, approved by The Administrator.
 --
 ```
 ## <p align="center"><i><b> BY THE OFFICE OF ETHICAL BEHAVIORS </i></b><p>